oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Regulator_Switching/LTC1436A/README.md

 NO IMAGE
-# SZKREGULATORSWITCHINGLTC1436A > LTC1436A
+# SZKREGULATORSWITCHINGLTC1436A > Regulator_Switching : LTC1436A

 - ID: SYMBOL-kicad-kicad-symbols-Regulator_Switching-LTC1436A
 - Hex ID: SZKREGULATORSWITCHINGLTC1436A
-- Name: LTC1436A
+- Name: Regulator_Switching : LTC1436A
-- Description: LTC1436A
+- Description: Regulator_Switching : LTC1436A
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Regulator_Switching-LTC1436A](http://oom.lt/SYMBOL-kicad-kicad-symbols-Regulator_Switching-LTC1436A)
 - Short Link: [http://oom.lt/SZKREGULATORSWITCHINGLTC1436A](http://oom.lt/SZKREGULATORSWITCHINGLTC1436A)